- Small, light design

 Stress tracking over a day is nicely presented in Connect, letting you quickly pinpoint highly stressful moments.
 While respiration rate is an interesting metric to track, there's not a great deal of analysis or explanation of what that data means or how you can make good use of it.
-It's a bit of a theme with Garmin's health metrics where there's definitely a greater emphasis on tracking but a lack of putting that information into greater context.
+It's a bit of a theme with Garmin's health metrics where there's a greater emphasis on tracking but a lack of putting that information into greater context.

-You do of course get sleep tracking here letting you track duration, record sleep stages including REM sleep and monitor respiration rate.
+You do of course get sleep tracking here letting you track duration, record sleep stages including REM sleep, and monitor respiration rate.
 Garmin will also track movement during sleep too.

-So while those health monitoring features are present, Garmin doesn't quite tie things up in the same way as it does for its fitness and sports focused features.
+So while those health monitoring features are present, Garmin doesn't quite tie things up in the same way as it does for its fitness and sports-focused features.

 Garmin is promising a battery boost on the 55 compared to what it delivered on the 45.
-On paper, you can get up to 2 weeks in smartwatch mode, so that's when not tracking any activities and interacting with the watch for things like notifications.
+On paper, you can get up to 2 weeks in smartwatch mode, so that's when not tracking any activities and interact with the watch for things like notifications.
 When you do factor in using the GPS, you can expect up to 20 hours of battery life.